OnePlus 8 Pro review: Impressive 120Hz display and 48MP camera

 Of the two new flagship phones from Chinese phone-maker OnePlus, the OnePlus 8 Pro is the higher-end device.
-In addition to 5G, which both phones have, it has IP certification for water resistance, a total of four cameras and a bigger, 120Hz display.
+In addition to 5G, which both phones have, it has IP certification for water resistance, a total of four cameras -- one at 48 megapixels -- and a bigger, 120Hz display.
 Available starting April 22, it's also pricier at $899 (£799) for 128GB storage and $999 (£899) for 256GB.
 (Australian prices aren't yet available, but £799 converts to roughly AU$1,570.)
 The OnePlus 8 starts at $699 (£599).
 Read CNET's full OnePlus 8 review here.

 How it stacks up